Huddly/sdk/examples/azure_iot/README.md

 # Getting up and running with the SDK

 Before we dive in to Azure and the analytics dashboard, we will start by getting up and running with the Huddly SDK.
 The Huddly SDK is a toolkit for NodeJS based applications to easily get started.
-The SDK itself is open source its code can be found on Github <Link>.
+The SDK itself is open source can be found in this repository.

-Now lets get NodeJS and the Huddly SDK.
+Now let's get NodeJS and the Huddly SDK.
 The Huddly SDK uses a native NodeJS module to interact with the USB interface of the camera.
-This native module is currently compiled for NodeJS version 10.
+This native module is built using the N-API v3.
+See [N-API version compatibility matrix](https://nodejs.org/api/n-api.html#n_api_n_api_version_matrix) for supported node version.
 Since NodeJS is a rapidly changing environment and new versions coming out quite often, I prefer using a version manager to be able to toggle between multiple version.
 There are several of these, but currently I’m sticking to `nvm`.

 Mac/Linux: https://github.com/nvm-sh/nvm

 Windows: https://github.com/coreybutler/nvm-windows

 Installing node